CCCCIO Constitution (pdf)

 Article VII.
 Officers

 Section 1.
 The officers of the CCCCIO shall be the Past-President, President, President-Elect, Vice President, Secretary, Treasurer, and Diversity, Equity, and Inclusion (DEI) Advocate.

 Section 2.
 Elections and Terms of Office

-2.1.
-The President-Elect shall be elected by and from the Board at the March meeting.
-The President shall serve a one-year term, then advance to become President for a one-year term, and then advance to become Past President for a one-year term.

-2.2.
-The Vice President (Conference Co-Chair) shall be a CIO, not serving as a Regional Representative, and will be selected by the Board at the March meeting of each year for a one year term.

 2.3.
-The Secretary shall be a CIO, not serving as a Regional Representative, and will be selected by the Board at the May meeting of an even year for a two-year term.
+Candidates for President-Elect shall be nominated by and from the current Executive Board.
+The President-Elect shall serve a one-year term, then advance to become President for a one-year term, and then advance to become Past President for a one-year term.

-2.4 The Treasurer shall be a CIO, not serving as a Regional Representative, and will be selected by the Board at the May meeting of an odd year for a two-year term.
+2.4.
+The Vice President (Conference Co-Chair) shall be a CIO, not serving as a Regional Group Chair, and will serve a one-year term.

 2.5.
-Exceptions to these elections require a vote of the Board.
+The Secretary shall be a CIO, not serving as a Regional Group Chair, and will be elected in an even year for a two-year term.

 2.6.
+The Treasurer shall be a CIO, not serving as a Regional Group Chair, and will be elected in an odd year for a two-year term.

+2.8.
+Exceptions to these election procedures require a vote of the Executive Board.

-The terms of the office for Officers shall begin and end at the July Executive Board meeting, except that the Vice President shall begin immediately upon election to ensure timely conference planning.
-The officers shall serve until their successors are seated at the July Board meeting.
+2.9.
+The terms of office for Officers shall begin and end at the July Executive Board meeting, except that the Vice President shall begin immediately upon election to ensure timely conference planning.
+The officers shall serve until their successors are seated.